climate-nlp/reportparse/README.md

 python -m spacy download en_core_web_sm

+# Make sure that the torch and torchvision version depend on your Python version
 pip install torch==1.10.1 torchvision==0.11.2
-# If you use CUDA
+# If you use CUDA, for example:
 #pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 -f https://download.pytorch.org/whl/torch_stable.html
 ```
 **IMPORTANT: To use deepdoctection, you need to install external packages of poppler, tesseract, leptonica, and qpdf.**